-My names is James Hunt.
-I was born in Essex, UK, but consider myself a Londoner after living there for more than half of my life.
+My names is James.
+I was born near Chelmsford in Essex, in England, but I now consider myself a Londoner after living there for more than half of my life.
 My base is still in London, but since 2014 I have been travelling the world full time.

 My company is The Two Percent.
 It’s a random name that’s suitable for my random mash of businesses.
-The phrase came from an old design and print business of mine where I would take delight in judging the artwork sent in to our company – everything was crap, apart from just a couple of things.
-Hence the 2% rule.
-Later I discovered that there is an adage called Sturgeon’s Law, where 10% of everything is crap.
+The phrase came from an old design and print business I ran where I would take delight in judging the artwork sent in to our company – everything was crap, apart from just a couple of things – the 2%!
+The good stuff.
+Later I discovered that there is an adage known as Sturgeon’s Law, where “ninety percent of everything is crap”.
 Clearly I have higher standards.

 I’ve been an entrepreneur before I could even spell the word.
 They say the “dream team to make a company succeed is the hipster, hacker, hustler” combo.
 I’ve always been a hustler, seeing angles, seeing the business.
 I’ve always been a hacker, fixing stuff for the quickest, easiest, efficient route; and I like to think of myself as a bit of hipster, always first on the latest trends, making sure the latest design and technology advances are exploited for satisfaction and growth.